bdavez/AI-Memory-Layer/README.md

 - Control-plane hooks for multi-agent systems
 - Compiler integration for agent workflows
 - and much much more feature to come
 ---
+The private implementation lives in a separate branch and is not included here.

+---

 1) See the full project roadmap here: [ROADMAP](ROADMAP.md)
 2) Learn more about how the worker agents were built: [Worker Agents](worker_agents/README.md)
 3) Repo Considerations - [Secuirty](SECURITY.md)

+### Acknowledgments
+<p> This project was created by Brendan Davis.
+Development was supported through iterative collaboration with Microsoft Copilot (Leah), used as an AI assistant for architectural guidance, code scaffolding, and documentation refinement. </p>

+<p> License updated from GNU GPL to Apache 2.0 on July 9, 2026.
+This change reflects the project's purpose as a portfolio demonstration rather than a production system. </p>